rob-blackbourn/jetblack-wasi-marshalling/README.md

 * A marshalling framework for calling WebAssembly functions in a wasm module from JavaScript.

-The intention is to provide support to "drop in" publically available libraries that can be compiled into a wasm module.
+The intention is to provide support to "drop in" publicly available libraries that can be compiled into a wasm module.

 ## The WASI Layer